 A fire at a wedding hall in Iraq kills at least 100 people and injures 150 more

-BAGHDAD — A fire at a wedding hall in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday, warning the death toll could rise higher.
+MOSUL, Iraq — A fire that raced through a hall hosting a Christian wedding in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday, warning the death toll could rise.

 The fire happened in Iraq's Nineveh province in its Hamdaniya area, authorities said.
 That's a predominantly Christian area just outside of the city of Mosul, some 335 kilometers (205 miles) northwest of the capital, Baghdad.

-Television footage showed charred debris inside of the wedding hall as an man shouted at firefighters.
+Television footage showed flames rushing over the wedding hall as the fire took hold.
+In the blaze's aftermath, only charred metal and debris could be seen as people walked through the scene of the fire, the only light coming from television cameras and the lights of onlookers' mobile phones.

+Survivors arrived at local hospitals, receiving oxygen and bandaged, as their families milled through hallways and outside as workers organized more oxygen cylinders.

-Health Ministry spokesman Saif al-Badr gave the casualty figure via the state-run Iraqi News Agency.
+The health department in Nineveh province raised the death toll to 114.
+Health Ministry spokesman Saif al-Badr earlier put the number of injured at 150 via the state-run Iraqi News Agency.

 "All efforts are being made to provide relief to those affected by the unfortunate accident," al-Badr said.